Peloton member running outdoors

 • Sunday: Rest

-There isn’t a wrong answer to this question.
+Which is better: running indoors or running outdoors?
+Luckily, there isn’t a wrong answer to this question.
 It depends on your preference and access to training sources like a Peloton Tread or outdoor track/sidewalk.
-The most important rule is to follow your training plan, whether you’re completing your scheduled runs inside or outside.
+The most important rule for training for a 5K is simply to follow your training plan, whether you’re completing your scheduled runs inside or outside.

 By running on a treadmill, you get a lower-impact running experience than running outside on a hard surface, as the treadmill adds extra cushioning.
 This can protect your bones, especially your feet and ankles, and cause less wear and tear on your joints.
 One study concluded that running on the treadmill helped prevent forefoot injuries and increased the positive effects of exercising.